Pangolins are in no way related to armadillos!

 Because of their poor sight, pangolins have to rely on their well-developed sense of smell to find their way.
 Contrary to popular belief, pangolins do not use their anal glands for scent-marking.
 Instead, they urinate on the sand, then roll around in it.
 The scent rubs off on the grass as they walk and helps them find their way back to the burrow.

 These mechanisms are, however, not adequate protection against man because pangolins are also hunted by humans for their scales.
-The trade of these scales has taken off in Asia, where the future of pangolins is in danger.
+The trade of these scales has, unfortunately, taken off in Asia which puts our little friend in danger.
 Although it is not yet serious in Africa, there is enough hunting to cause concern.

-Although we cannot obviously guarantee a sighting of a Pangolin rest assured our guides will try their utmost anyway!!!
+Although we cannot obviously guarantee a sighting of a Pangolin, be rest assured our guides will try their utmost anyway!!!